SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.csv/README.md

 The CSV Resource component collects CSV data as a **node** datum stream.
 See [CSV Location Resource](#csv-location-resource) if you need to collect a **location** datum stream.

-## Settings
+## CSV Resource Settings

-Each configuration contains the following settings:
+Each CSV Resource configuration contains the following settings:

 | Setting            | Description |
 |--------------------|-------------|